Tangerie/deno_remote_sqlite/viewer/CODING_STYLE.md

 ### Component Organization

 1. Components are defined as functional components using TypeScript
-2. Each component is in its own file with a `.tsx` extension
+2. Each component is in its own file with a `.tsx` extension (except if it's a small specific component only for use within this file)
 3. Components are exported as default exports
 4. Props are defined using TypeScript interfaces
 5. Complex props are defined in a separate `Props` interface at the top of the file